matm/jQuery-File-Upload-Wiki/Setup.md

 Next, [download](https://github.com/blueimp/jQuery-File-Upload/archive/master.zip) the plugin archive, extract it, edit **index.html** and adjust the HTML form's **action** attribute to point to your [Node.js](http://nodejs.org/) service (e.g. "http://localhost:8080").
 You can then upload the project folder (without the unnecessary **server** subfolder) to any static file server and use it as interface to your [Node.js](http://nodejs.org/) upload service.
+Make sure to have imagemagick CLI tools installed.

 ## Using jQuery File Upload (UI version) with a custom server-side upload handler